Book

 What Doctors May not Know

-- What is Brain Death for the Family?
+- What does Brain Death Mean to a Family?

 - The Condition of a "Brain Dead Person"

-- Are "Persons" Limited to Those Who are "Alive?"
+- Is "Personhood" Limited to Those Who are "Alive?"

-- Correlation Between People Around a Brain Dead Person
+- The Relationship Between a Brain Dead Person and the People Around Him or Her

 Chapter 2